-The KIC Business Plan (BP) consists of the Application Forms (Part A) and the Technical Description (Part B) that, in the context of the KIC multiannual strategy taking into account the results achieved to date, shall provide a strategic overlook of the proposed plan, targets and budget for 2023, 2024 and 2025 (203 and 2024 for first wave KICs); it shall describe the design and selection process for the proposed portfolio of activities and their management, following the Horizon Europe proposal template.
+The KIC Business Plan (BP) consists of the Application Forms (Part A) and the Technical Description (Part B) that, in the context of the KIC multiannual strategy taking into account the results achieved to date, shall provide a strategic overlook of the proposed plan, targets and budget for 2024 and 2025; it shall describe the design and selection process for the proposed portfolio of activities and their management, following the Horizon Europe proposal template.

-KIC must ensure consistency of the information provided in the Business Plan per se and the KIC Strategic Agenda (i.e. KPI values).
+The KIC must ensure consistency of the information provided in the Business Plan per se and the KIC Strategic Agenda 1(i.e. KPI values).

-KICs may choose to submit supplementary information in form of separate supporting document(s).
-These documents will be available for relevant actors (evaluators or EIT) as documentation additional to the Business Plan, thus not constituting the mandatory parts of Business Plan for the evaluation purposes nor the GA.
+The KIC may choose to submit supplementary information in form of separate supporting document(s).
+These documents will be available for relevant actors (evaluators or EIT) as documentation additional to the Business Plan, thus not constituting the mandatory parts of Business Plan for the evaluation purposes nor the Grant Agreement (GA).
 As supplementary information, the KIC may provide, for instance:

-- presentation with key highlights about the Business Plan (PowerPoint or similar), - portfolio brief factsheets or similar, including visuals which are not supported by IT platform template for Annex I KAVAs, - data on budget trends for the multi-annual portfolio, brief presentation of the Business Plan, - contribution of each WP to KIC' Strategic Objectives - documentation on the portfolio selection process.
+- presentation with key highlights about the Business Plan (PowerPoint or similar), - portfolio brief factsheets or similar, including visuals which are not supported by IT platform template, - data on budget trends for the multi-annual portfolio, brief presentation of the Business Plan, - contribution of each work package (WP) to KIC' Strategic Objectives - documentation on the portfolio selection process.

-The KICs are also welcomed to provide a short video presenting the KIC Business Plan positioning it into the strategic perspective.
+The KIC is also welcomed to provide a short video presenting the KIC Business Plan positioning it into the strategic perspective.
 This material will be made available to the experts as part of their briefing or continuous support from EIT side.

-At the Funding and Tenders portal area dedicated to the EIT KICs BP submission, template(s) are available for the information to be provided by the KICs.
+At the Funding and Tenders portal area dedicated to the KIC Business Plan submission, template(s) are available for the information to be provided by the KIC.